What it means to establish paternity

 If a couple has a child while married, the law treats the husband as the father of the child.
 In this case, paternity does not need to be established.
 (But if they wait to get married until after the child is born, they do need to establish paternity.)

-Similarly, both parents signing an Acknowledgement of Paternity (AOP) form under oath establishes paternity for that child.
+Similarly, both parents signing an Acknowledgment of Paternity (AOP) form under oath establishes paternity for that child.
 This is most often done in the hospital when the child is born.
 Among other benefits for the child, signing an AOP ensures that the child's original birth certificate includes the father's name.

 When you do need to establish paternity